RISCfuture/tim.codes/README.md

 patterns I use.

 tim.codes is written in Vue.js using TypeScript.
-State management is done with Vuex, routing is handled with vue-router, and localization is done using i18n-vue (though American English is currently the only supported locale).
+State management is done with Pinia, routing is handled with vue-router, and localization is done using vue-i18n (though American English is currently the only supported locale).

-Vue CLI is the toolchain used to develop this website.
-Most operations are done powered by the `vue-cli-service` command, though the `package.json` file has `yarn` aliases for all common development and deployment tasks.
+Vite and Vue is the toolchain used to develop this website.
+Most operations are done powered by the `vite` command, though the `package.json` file has `yarn` aliases for all common development and deployment tasks.

 ## Installation
  out this project into a directory,